altinokdarici/bxn/apps/docs/src/content/docs/core/type-safety.md

 ## Type-Safe Responses

-This is where bxn http really shines!
+This is where bxn really shines!
 Define **all possible response types** in your handler signature:

 ```typescript
 import {